afonsohbm/TimeticksR/README.md

 <!-- badges: end -->

-The goal of TimeticksR is to transform Timeticks format do Datetime and the other way around.
+The goal of TimeticksR is to transform Timeticks format to Datetime and the other way around.

 ## Installation

-The development version from [GitHub](https://github.com/) with:
+Install the development version from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")